kkots/ggxrd_hitbox_overlay_2211/README.md

 ## Description

 Adds hitboxes overlaid on top of characters/projectiles for Guilty Gear Xrd Rev2 version 2211 (as of 13'th November 2023).
+Also can freeze the game and play it frame-by-frame (with box display turned off for example).
+Also can screenshot the game with transparency enabled (with help from WorseThanYou).

 ## Credits